White House believes Iran is preparing imminent ballistic missile attack against Israel - Local News 8

 The US anticipates that the forthcoming attack from Iran against Israel could be similar in scope and scale to the one in April, a US official told CNN.

-“As of this moment, Israel does not perceive imminent threat from Iran,” Israel Defense Forces spokesperson Daniel Hagari said.

-During a short video message, Hagari said Israeli military planes are currently “scanning the sky” for any imminent threat from Iran.
+The US warned Israel early Tuesday morning ET (midday Israel time) that Iran was poised to launch an attack, according to a person familiar with the matter.
+The warning between the two countries came several hours before the White House announced publicly that it had indications Iran was preparing an attack.

+The official said Iran has been postured to move quickly in an attack.
+After the onslaught of drones and missiles fired toward Israel in April, many of Iran’s assets remained in position.

-Tensions between Israel and Iran have ratcheted up significantly in recent weeks as Israel has stepped up its efforts against Hezbollah in Lebanon, an Iran-backed militant group.
-Israel on Monday launched a ground operation in southern Lebanon targeting Hezbollah.
+Tensions between Israel and Iran have ratcheted up significantly in recent weeks as Israel has stepped up its efforts against Hezbollah, an Iran-backed militant group, and Israel on Monday launched a ground operation in southern Lebanon.

+Netanyahu asked Israelis to “stand together” and keep following the frontline commands as fears of an imminent attack from Iran grow.

+Netanyahu said Israel is in the throes of a “campaign against Iran’s axis of evil” and made specific demands from the Israeli public.

 The United States is “tracking events in the Middle East very closely” and “is committed to Israel’s defense,” Secretary of State Antony Blinken said Tuesday.